vcarluer/saber/README.md

 * An enhancement, a bug, a new feature?
 Send me an email for bug or standard html badly handled.
 No new features in this product.

+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/3.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.